analuciachin/Tourism-in-SP/README.md

 # Tourism-in-SP
-Practiced responsive design using media queries.
+Practiced responsive design using media queries. <br />
 Worked on HTML and CSS.